carnivuth/mobile_systems/journals/BLUETOOTH.md

 ```

 In this configuration a node for each net is selected as the gateway that can forward traffic to the other net.
 This is a possibility allowed by the protocol but it's not implemented for performance reasons

+## BLUETOOTH LOW ENERGY BLE

+Improvements in energy consumption with the same performances different set of channels (40 2-MHz channels).
+Within a channel, data is transmitted using Gaussian frequency shift modulation.
+Bitrate is 1 Mbit/s, and the maximum transmit power is 10 mW

+The main difference is in the protocol of discovery and advertisement on the availability for piconets which is based on discovery packet broadcasting

+All **BLE** devices implements the generic attribute (GATT) profile